The Buddha: Ascetic life and awakening

 Majjhima Nikaya 4 mentions that Gautama lived in "remote jungle thickets" during his years of spiritual striving and had to overcome the fear that he felt while living in the forests.
-The Nikaya-texts narrate that the ascetic Gautama practised under two teachers of yogic meditation.
+The Nikaya-texts narrate that the ascetic Gautama practised under two teachers of Vedic-Brahmanic meditation.
 According to the Ariyapariyesanā-sutta (MN 26) and its Chinese parallel at MĀ 204, after having mastered the teaching of Ārāḍa Kālāma (Alara Kalama), who taught a meditation attainment called "the sphere of nothingness", he was asked by Ārāḍa to become an equal leader of their spiritual community.

 Gautama felt unsatisfied by the practice because it "does not lead to revulsion, to dispassion, to cessation, to calm, to knowledge, to awakening, to Nibbana", and moved on to become a student of Udraka Rāmaputra (Udaka Ramaputta).
 With him, he achieved high levels of meditative consciousness (called "The Sphere of Neither Perception nor Non-Perception") and was again asked to join his teacher.
 But, once more, he was not satisfied for the same reasons as before, and moved on.

 According to some sutras, after leaving his meditation teachers, Gotama then practiced ascetic techniques.
 The ascetic techniques described in the early texts include very minimal food intake, different forms of breath control, and forceful mind control.
 The texts report that he became so emaciated that his bones became visible through his skin.
-The Mahāsaccaka-sutta and most of its parallels agree that after taking asceticism to its extremes, Gautama realized that this had not helped him attain nirvana, and that he needed to regain strength to pursue his goal.
+The Mahāsaccaka-sutta and most of its parallels agree that after taking asceticism to its extremes, Gautama realised that this had not helped him attain nirvana, and that he needed to regain strength to pursue his goal.
 One popular story tells of how he accepted milk and rice pudding from a village girl named Sujata.

-His break with asceticism is said to have led his five companions to abandon him, since they believed that he had abandoned his search and become undisciplined.
-At this point, Gautama remembered a previous experience of dhyana he had as a child sitting under a tree while his father worked.
-This memory leads him to understand that dhyana ("meditation") is the path to liberation, and the texts then depict the Buddha achieving all four dhyanas, followed by the "three higher knowledges" (tevijja), culminating in complete insight into the Four Noble Truths, thereby attaining liberation from samsara, the endless cycle of rebirth.
+According to the 身毛喜豎經, his break with asceticism led his five companions to abandon him, since they believed that he had abandoned his search and become undisciplined.
+At this point, Gautama remembered a previous experience of dhyana ("meditation") he had as a child sitting under a tree while his father worked.
+This memory leads him to understand that dhyana is the path to liberation, and the texts then depict the Buddha achieving all four dhyanas, followed by the "three higher knowledges" (tevijja), culminating in complete insight into the Four Noble Truths, thereby attaining liberation from samsara, the endless cycle of rebirth.